ABSESpy/ABSESpy/docs/home/contributing.md

 Wonderful!
 You can just start your work and read our workflow to prevent some error.

+## Set environment

+We recommend to set environment by `poetry`, you can also use `venv` or `conda` but it need some work done yourself.

+- `poetry` is a command tool that we recommend installing in a global environment by `pip install poetry`
+- Enter your `ABSESpy` folder and create an environment for `poetry` by `poetry env use python`.
+- Activate the environment by `poetry shell`.
+- Install the required packages by `poetry install`
+- You can read this [file](https://python-poetry.org/) to learn more about `poetry`

 ## Test and code standard

 If you're changing previous features, please make sure of the following: